montagejs/collections/README.md

 - tests
 - docs
-- shallow change dispatch and listeners
+- shallow change dispatch and listeners for all collections (needed:
+  List, Set, SortedSet)
 - alternative module systems song and dance
 - optional new on constructors
 - all functions named